 See Assignment Tips.

 There has been exactly one final exam for this course so far, and it was a compressed version due to the UAW 2865 ASE strike in Fall 2022.
-It will be shared closer to the end of the semester.

 The best way to get a sense for what is needed for our written exam is to attend discussion throughout the semester and work on discussion handouts.